MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

 ## Script queries from the GUI
 You can generate the associated T-SQL code for a task whenever you use the GUI in SSMS to complete it.
 The following examples show how to do so when you back up a database and when you shrink the transaction log.
 These same steps can be applied to any action that's completed via the GUI.

-### To script T-SQL when you back up a database
+### Script T-SQL when you back up a database
-1. Connect to your SQL server.
+1. Connect to a server that's running SQL Server.
 2. Expand the Databases node.
 3. Right-click the database **Adventureworks2016** > **Tasks** > **Back up**: